jaystewartcouk/step-away/README.md

 # :radioactive: Step Away!
 A simple screen break program.
 "Step away" typically means to physically remove oneself from a situation or environment in order to take a break, clear one's head, or gain perspective.
-This program shows you a blank screen with an exercise to remind you to take breaks and move.
+This program shows you a blank screen with a physical exercise to remind you to take breaks and move.

 ## :warning: Warnings
 - Only tested on Ubuntu 22.04.2 LTS
-- This is a MVP / WIP
-- This is hardcoded to 20 second breaks every 10 minutes and 5 minute breaks every 30 minutes.

 ## :mag: Requirements
 pygame is used for the break screen